sunfounder/arduino_starter_kit/docs/source/24_flowing_light.rst

     :width: 300
     :align: center

 7. Here's your complete code.
-You can now upload this code to the R3 board.
+You can now upload this code to the Arduino Uno R3.
 After that, you will see the LEDs connected to Q0 and Q4 turned off while other LEDs are lit.

 .. code-block:: Arduino